 11. Fivefold Ministry.

 The collective body of Messiah is to be served and raised up according to the Fivefold ministry model.
 There are five main gifts (or offices), those of the apostle, prophet, evangelist, pastor, and teacher, and these need to operate together, as part of one singular overall body.
 Apostles establish things according to Yahweh’s plan, prophets speak Yahweh’s words, evangelists reach out to others, pastors raise people up in love and in fellowship, and teachers teach on important points.
 Key to this is the understanding that the apostolic and prophetic network is supposed to tie the nation together in a very real way.
-(For more details, please see “The Fivefold Ministry”, as part of Torah Government.)
+(For more details, please see “The Unified Fivefold Ministry”).

 Yeshua tells us that YHWH’s house is not to be made a house of merchandise (John 2:16), and YHWH tells us that His word is to be without cost (Isaiah 55:1).
 These passages tell us that YHWH’s word is not to be sold for profit.
 From a certain perspective, monetizing the free gift means that it no longer belongs to YHWH, but to the one who sold it.
 If we will consider the topic, we may see that the overall effect of applying the market principle to ministry is to divide the body into sectarian, separate ministries (plural).
 When the people follow one minister or another, they see no reason to join together in one single united organization, and thus unity within the body is thwarted.
 In this way, merchandising leads to disunity in the body.
 The method prescribed in Scripture is for the people to support their ministers, and for their ministers to survive from the tithes, gifts and offerings of the people.
 Sales are not the same thing, and they have a scattering effect.